A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 Be aware that while a cordless power mop is more efficient than a $30 water and bucket mop, it is an expensive investment.
 If you hate mopping, that is not going to change.

 So, part of our testing is to see if it is more ‘pleasant’ than hand mopping and something we would use at least weekly.
-That comes down to ease of use, cleaning results, and cleaning and storing the mop.
+That comes down to ease of use, cleaning results, and mop maintenance.

-In every case a powered vacuum/mop is vastly easier than manually vacuuming and hand mopping.
+In every case, a powered vacuum/mop is vastly easier than manually vacuuming and hand mopping.
+Those with mop cleaning and drying bases are the best.

 Reading